Office of Continuing and

 - Central recordkeeping of learner completions by course and college

-- Official credential recordkeeping and standardized certificates of completion
+- Standardized certificates of completion

 Genius is a front-end student information system of Blackboard.
 It is used as the registration portal for noncredit professional development courses offered by the University of Connecticut.
 This allows learners to search and register for a course without a UConn NetID.
 A Genius course can be hosted on Blackboard.